pniewiejski/knowledge/HowToPeople/InfluencePeopleNotes.md

 that. **Think always in terms of the other person’s point of view, and see things from that person’s angle as well as your own.**

-_"I would rather walk the sidewalk in from of a person’s office for two hours before an interview then stepped into that office without a perfectly clear idea of what I was going to say and what that person - from my knowledge of his or her interests and motives - was likely to answer."_
+_"I would rather walk the sidewalk in front of a person’s office for two hours before an interview then stepped into that office without a perfectly clear idea of what I was going to say and what that person - from my knowledge of his or her interests and motives - was likely to answer."_